-“This is the right place for this development,” attorney Sean Murphy, Mr. Hajjar’s representative said.
+“This is the right place for this development,” said attorney Sean Murphy, Mr. Hajjar’s representative.
 “I know people aren’t happy about it, but it’s the right place, we have limited ability to provide multi-family housing on the Vineyard and these structures are already there, all we have to do is dormer them out.”

 The complex is located in the town’s BII business district and abuts the Dark Woods neighborhood and the Edgartown Park & Ride lot.
 Mr. Murphy said the changes to the proposal were a direct result of the April 3rd hearing.